green-party-dublin-central/nh-web/site/content/post/submission-on-public-consultation-on-carbon-budgets.md

 ---
-title: Submission on Public Consultation on Carbon Budgets
+title: Public Consultation on Carbon Budgets
 date: 2022-02-04T14:26:47.821Z
 description: The public consultation on Carbon Budgets is soon coming to a close (8th Feb).
 Find out below how to make a submission and see some of the